I provided snippets of my experience living and working in Łódź when I reviewed David Jackson’s book, Classrooms and Barrooms.

 So better luck on Jana Kilińskiego Street then?

 I rented the biggest room out of three in this flat on Kilińskiego.
 My two housemates were students.
 Pleasingly, I hit it off straight away with the law student.
 Alas, the other “kid” was too wrapped up in his computer games for me to even find out what he was studying.
-Perhaps he’s still zapping zombies in that room.
+Perhaps he’s still zapping zombies in the same room.

-So, all was well – until night time came.
+So, all was well – until night-time came.
 I was accompanied by the sound of dripping water in the radiator in my room.
 I tried to work some magic with the valves, but to no avail.
 The sound seemed to be getting louder and louder as the days passed.

 Ever the optimist, I believed that my smug landlords would solve the problem.
 Given that I was overpaying for my room by about 250 PLN per month, I expected them to at least approach the radiator.
 To my surprise, my landlords had a charmingly reductive explanation for the situation: “That’s life!”
 Predictably, our irreconcilable opinions of the situation with the radiator led the perturbed tenant to make a snap decision.
 Leave.

 It was early January and the heating was bound to be on for at least another three months.
-Hence, I began to look for a place I could actually fall asleep in.
+Hence, I began to look for a room I could actually fall asleep in.
 As soon as I found a new place on Kpt.
 Franciszka Żwirki Street, I made a smooth getaway from the “dripping radiator” place.
 In fact, extremely smooth – I remembered to take the owners’ ironing board with me as a souvenir.
 My lawyer housemate told me that Gertruda and Lech, or whatever the owners were called, were dithering over whether to call the police.
 That would have been just as preposterous as me whining to the police about the dripping noise inside the radiator.

 All in all, I just didn’t fancy arguing with Leech and Bermuda.
 Perhaps my reluctance to have a good old barney with them was just my phlegmatic British character shining through.